 Identification of kept animals is regulated by Animal Health Law (EU) 2016/429.
 For certain animal species for which it is important to be able to trace individual animals or groups, a physical means of identification is required.
 This entails the animal in question being physically marked, tagged, microchipped or otherwise identified by means of a method which can be seen or detected on or in its body and which cannot easily be removed.

-If you wish to apply for approval of new means of identification, please contact Animal Welfare and Identification Unit, Finnish Food Authority, P.O.
+The application should be sent to the address: Animal Welfare and Identification Unit, Finnish Food Authority, P.O.
 BOX 200, 00027 FINNISH FOOD AUTHORITY or kirjaamo(at)foodauthority.fi.

 Handling of the application is subject to a charge in accordance with regulation 1193/2021 of the Ministry of Agriculture and Forestry, section 10.4 of the annex.